-The rise of the internet has allowed food retailers to directly connect with consumers beyond the physical store, revolutionizing this competitive space more than ever.
+The rise of the internet has allowed food retailers to directly connect with consumers beyond the physical stores, revolutionizing this competitive space more than ever.

 The world recently saw the acquisition of Whole Foods by Amazon, which sent shock waves through the retail industry.
 This unforeseen merger has put retailers under pressure more than ever to adapt to survive, but how exactly is e-commerce changing the role of physical stores in this data-driven industry?

 “Authenticity, quality, human interaction, trust and transparency are the key roles of future food retailers.
 E-commerce will transform the point of sale, but the emotional part such as social interaction, dining and the story-telling of food will take pride of place in the physical store,” said Fabio Ziemssen, Head of Food Innovation & Food-Tech at Metro Group.

 Food is personal and emotional to consumers, and this necessary adaption for the future of retail could revolutionize the physical store – but what could it look like?

 “The store of the future offers many possibilities to experience products in a multisensorial way and to immerse into a food cosmos.
 It will not only be the classical trade of physical goods, but also the production, processing and maturation of food the customer will experience.
 In addition, you will get advice on how to cook and to prepare food in a physical environment,” said Ziemssen.

 What e-commerce lacks is emotion.
 And physical stores could leverage this, but instead of separating the two, bricks and mortar have already started to blend technology with a real-life experience, which is argued as the best of both ‘worlds’.